 No. Only those Micro-inverters will stop producing power to whoever are associated/connected with shadow-affected panels.
 Other panels will keep working.

 Currently, we have two different types of Microinverters: 1) MSI1500 – 4 MPPT (1400W AC Output) & 2) MSI700 – 2 MPPT (700W AC Output).

-It is pre-decided from designed plant capacity, which involves the numbers of PV modules required and the type of micro-inverter chosen.
+It is pre-decided by designed plant capacity, which involves the number of PV modules required and the type of micro-inverter chosen.
 One MSI1500 unit can connect 4 PV modules & an MSI700 unit can connect 2 PV modules

-Yes, our Microinverter has complied with all applicable IEC/Equivalent BIS standards for Power convert for conditioning units/inverters from MNRE approved Indian test laboratories.
+Yes, our Microinverter has complied with all applicable IEC/Equivalent BIS standards for Power conversation for conditioning units/inverters from MNRE approved Indian test laboratories.